friguzzi/belief-propagation/docs/index.rst

-.. cplint documentation master file, created by sphinx-quickstart on Thu May 30 15:47:04 2019.
+.. bp documentation master file, created by sphinx-quickstart on Thu May 30 15:47:04 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.